United Kingdom Internal Market Act 2020: Background

 The United Kingdom joined the European Communities (EC) in 1973.
-In 1987, the Single European Act, a treaty amendment that sought to increase the European integration and establish an internal market, entered into force.
-This internal market, known as the European Single Market, was established by 1993, the same year that the EEC and related organisations were reformed into the European Union (EU).
+In 1987, the Single European Act, a treaty amendment that sought to increase European integration and establish an internal market, entered into force.
+This internal market, known as the European single market, was established by 1993, the same year that the EEC and related organisations were reformed into the European Union (EU).

 While a member of the EU and thus part of the European Single Market, the United Kingdom helped develop and was subject to common EU-wide rules on a number of policy areas, aimed at harmonising rules and removing trade barriers between the member states.
 These rules governed UK trade during a period when regulatory powers became devolved in the UK and the Good Friday Agreement on the Northern Ireland peace process was reached.

 According to estimates published by the European Commission, more than half of Scotland, Wales and Northern Ireland's trade is with the other parts of the UK, in both exports and imports.
 The majority of England's trade is outside the UK, but the rest of the UK still accounts for more than 10% of its imports and exports.

-In a 2016 referendum, the United Kingdom voted to leave the European Union, colloquially known as Brexit.
-After lengthy negotiations, it left on 1 February 2020, but under the agreed withdrawal agreement it remained a part of the European Single Market until the end of a transition period lasting until 31 December 2020.
+In a 2016 referendum the United Kingdom voted to leave the European Union, colloquially known as Brexit.
+After lengthy negotiations, it left on 1 February 2020, but under the agreed withdrawal agreement it remained a part of the European single market until the end of a transition period lasting until 31 December 2020.

 When the transition period ended on 31 December 2020, authority over a number of policy areas held by the EU reverted to the UK.
 Of these the UK government identified, in an April 2020 analysis, 154 policy areas that intersect with devolved competence.